Structural Analysis Questions and Answers – Analysis of Beams-5

 Answer: c

-Explanation: Just cut a small part near joint B and conserve moment around that joint.
+Explanation: By cutting a small section near joint B and conserving the moment around that joint, we get mBA + mBC = 0.

 a) 3